zkrising/Tachi/docs/docs/api/routes/example.md

 # Example Endpoint

-*Endpoints will be formatted like this.*
+*Endpoints will be formatted like this. - These are not real endpoints!*

 *****